RistoAarnioToivanen/adaptive-sleep-support-ecosystem/README.md

 Parameter adjustment may be performed manually by the user, semi-automatically based on analysis results, or via authorized remote updates.

-No real-time physiological feedback or closed-loop control on the human body is performed.
+No real-time physiological feedback or closed-loop control involving measurements taken directly from the human body is required for normal operation of the system.
+However, in research contexts, physiological monitoring may be conducted in laboratory settings to study user responses to stimulation and to evaluate and refine stimulation protocols.

 ---